 The locals (and indeed northern European visitors) have a very relaxed attitude when it comes to nudity.
 As a result, there are quite a few naturist beaches on the island.

 If you're getting your kit off in public for the first time, you might want to try so at Las Gaviotas, which is close enough to Las Teresitas should you want to make a swift return to the world of textiles.

 Bring your own food and drinks to a bar-less beach and keep this pristine beach clean by taking your rubbish away with you.
 The waves here are perfect for bodyboarders.

 There are only two ways to reach this isolated beach: by boat or on foot.
 The latter is a popular option, especially if you've been hiking in the nearby Anaga mountains where the reward for your trek lies in an inviting dip in the ever-fantastic Atlantic.

 The more adventurous might even want to start off with a swim at Playa Benijo.
 This similarly wild beach is the start of a 9km hike which will take around three and a half hours, and pass through the picturesque El Draguillo and stunning Chamorga mountain village on the way.

-If you're tempted to hike the trails or ride the bus to one or all of the above beaches in Tenerife, you'll want to check out the weather, and see when we think is the best time to visit the island for perfect beach holiday conditions.
-When it comes to booking your trip, see what online offers Thomas Cook is currently promoting, as you may find a fabulous deal on your break to the Canary islands.
+If you're tempted to hike the trails or ride the bus to one or all of the above beaches in Tenerife, you'll want to check out the weather, and see when we think is the best time to visit the island for perfect beach holiday conditions before booking with the latest travel deals.